The Watchful Room

 My writing class.
 Personification.

 Grandad was not an educated man.
-Born in 1908, he only received basic schooling, just enough to drive his coal truck to the docks during the Blitz.
+Born in 1908, he received only basic schooling, just enough to drive his coal truck to the docks during the Blitz.

 His last years, he was broken.
 Spent his days in his armchair.
 But he read.
 Voraciously.
 Penny westerns.
 Dreadful.
 No accounting for imagination.